 - Elevating the arms or legs if the bite site is in these areas may reduce swelling.

 You may observe the bite site for any signs of infection.
 Seek medical care if the symptoms persist.

-Treatment For Spider Bites In Children
+Treatments For Spider Bites In Children

 When To Call A Doctor?

-- Pain lasts more than two hours even after taking OTC pain-relieving medications
+- Pain lasts more than two hours even after taking OTC pain-relieving medications like acetaminophen or ibuprofen

 - Breathing problems and wheezing

 - Fast heart rate

 - Neurologic symptoms like agitation, headache, or confusion